Tel: +44 (0)1905 312 921 | .(JavaScript must be enabled to view this email address)

 Head of Communications/Associate Artist (Composer): Janie Armour

 Janie has been part of the Vamos Theatre team since its beginnings in 2006, composing the music for all of Vamos Theatre's shows.
-In 2014 she also took on the role of Head of Communications, where her responsibilities include overseeing the company brand, website and messaging strategies,
+In 2014 she also took on the role of Head of Communications, where her responsibilities include overseeing the company brand, website and messaging strategies.
+She also acts as Vamos Theatre's Sustainability Lead.

 Health Connector: Hazel Ratcliffe